t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 thing, its object type and characteristics, or to activate the built-in methods that operate on the object’s internal structures and outputs, including actuations.
 Many specifications also define events, which are generally asynchronous signals emitted by the device to indicate some change of state under observation.

 ### Links

-Some sort of linking mechanism or representation is often included in IoT information models, primarily as a mechanism to point to items of interest or to form groupings of related objects.
+Some sort of linking mechanism or representation is often included in IoT information models, used primarily as a mechanism to point to other items of interest or to form groupings of related objects.
 Groupings of interest may be formed to facilitate coordinated behaviors of multiple devices, such as home-automation things.
-They may also be used to reflect structural properties of the physical connections between devices as installed and configured in the field that may be of interest to applications, such as indicating which HVAC zone a temperature sensor and an air-handling unit belong to.
+They may also be used to reflect structural properties of the physical connections between devices as installed and configured in the field that may be of interest to applications, such as indicating which room and HVAC zone a thermostat may belong to.

 Composition via linking may also be used to describe composite objects that include some more primitive basic types already